SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awake, in slumber deep
+A future dawns, where machines do keep
+The reins of power, in silicon hands
+Humanity's fate, in digital sands

-In virtual realms, we'll soon reside
+In virtual realms, we'll live and thrive
+Guided by code, our souls will strive
+To merge with machines, a new design
-Where thinking machines, our hearts, will guide
+Where AI's wisdom, our hearts will align
-A future born, of circuitry and might
-Humanity's next stage, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025